dedbit3/dedbit.hacks/source/content/HackTheBox Writeups/Era/Notes.md

 ___

+# User

 nginx 1.18.0 old version on port 80

 vsftpd on port 21 need creds -> maybe hydra??

 found subdomain -> file.

-I logged in with test:test on the first try like no fucking way
+I logged in with test:test on the first try like no way

 *login pass*
 test:test